0xPolygonHermez/zkevm-node/README.md

 # zkEVM Node

-zkEVM Node is a Go implementation of a node that operates the Polygon zkEVM Network.
+zkEVM Node is a Go implementation of a node that operates zkEVM.

-## About the Polygon zkEVM network

 Since this is an implementation of a protocol it's fundamental to understand it, [here](https://zkevm.polygon.technology/docs/zknode/zknode-overview) you can find the specification of the protocol.